betweenbrain/Injector/README.md

 *  `[template]` the name of your custom template.

 For example, when using the shortcode of `{k2-item 42 foo}` Injector will load the template located at `/templates/[current template]/html/plg_injector/k2/foo/default.php`

+### Modules
+In the case of injecting a module, the optional template parameter is used for style of module chrome to apply to the module being rendered.

 ### Creating a template